Deltaidiots/memoripilot/README.md

 1. Using GitHub Copilot Chat: "Switch to architect mode"
 2. Using the `#switchMode` tool directly
 3. Clicking on the Memory Mode indicator in the status bar
-4. Using the manual command: `/mb-mode architect`
+4. Using the command palette: "Memory Bank: Select Mode"

 ## Example Workflow